South Dakota Office of Highway Safety

 don’t fear the reaper.

 Beat him at his own game.

 Jim Reaper (a low key, more approachable version of the Grim Reaper) has one goal: to get attention and change behavior by showing up in humorous driving situations.
 From distracting you on the road to tempting DDs with drinks, Jim is always trying to make smart drivers slip up.
 And when they thwart his tricks, he loses.

 By making our message more approachable and memorable, the South Dakota Office of Highway Safety can make a greater impact across several safety campaigns with an unlikely spokesman.

 Jim Reaper makes an appearance across video ads for seat belt safety, drinking and driving, and motorcycle safety.

-The “Jim Reaper” campaign launched during the 2018 Super Bowl – one of the biggest drinking occasions of the year – and will continue to strike fear and silliness into the hearts and minds of drivers over the next few years.
+The Jim Reaper campaign continues to gain traction, striking fear and silliness into the hearts and minds of drivers.
 Death is always watching, but Jim Reaper is nothing to fear for those who drive prepared.